 Program of Study

 Courses include basic health sciences, oral anatomy and pathology, dental materials, radiographic and chairside assisting techniques, principles of office records management and marketing, laboratory procedures, psychological considerations in patient treatment, and basic math computations.
 During Spring term, Dental Assisting program students participate in 2 separate internships in local dental offices through Cooperative Education.

 Dental Assisting is a concentrated program that requires good reading and study skills.
-Students are on campus most of the day and spend a minimum of 24 hours per week spring term in Cooperative Education community clinical sites.
+Students are on campus most of the day in Fall and Winter terms.
+Spring term includes a minimum of 24 hours per week in Cooperative Education community clinical sites.

 Students may arrange to complete the 9 month program over a two-year period after meeting with the program coordinator to discuss the options.
 NOTE: because all courses with a lab or clinical component have to be completed in the same year, the majority of courses are still taken in a single academic year.

 In order to register for Dental Assisting classes in the Fall, students must have successfully completed:

 - Basic Mathematic Applications (MTH 052) or higher level math

 - Introduction to College Writing (WR 115) or English Composition (WR121)

-A mandatory Program Orientation is held prior to Fall Term.
+A mandatory Program Orientation and a separate Document Day are held prior to Fall Term.
 Failure to attend will result in loss of "accepted" status.

 For a detailed look at the required curriculum, go to the online catalog.